The Cambrian Explosion

 There may also have been a diversification of ecological niches which facilitated a diversification of life; and the development of mineralized skeletons at the start of the Cambrian Explosion might have been a response to increased pressure from predators.

-However, it seems to me that all theories such as these are missing the point.
+However, all theories such as these are missing the point.
 New body plans require new genes.
-Unless it can be shown (or at least come up with a sensible theory for) how increased oxygen (or whatever) can promote the origination of the genes required for assembling new body plans (in effect, a means for directing the formation of the necessary genes rather than having to rely on random mutations - see obstacles to new genes), then all such suggestions are merely futile red herrings.
+Unless it can be shown (or at least come up with a sensible theory for) how increased oxygen (or whatever) can promote the origination of the genes required for assembling new body plans (in effect, a means for directing the formation of the necessary genes rather than having to rely on random mutations – see obstacles to new genes), then all such suggestions are merely futile red herrings.

 Notes display in the main text when the cursor is on the Note number.

 1. Legg, David A. 2015.
 Fossil Focus: Cambrian Arthropods, Palaeontology Online, Volume 5, Article 4, 1-11, p10.